 Cy Young of the Cleveland Naps reaches another milestone as he records his 500th career win.
 Young needs to pitch 11 innings for his 500th win, as the Naps beat the Washington Senators 5-2 at National Park.
-Cy Young would retire following the 1911 season with a record of 511-315, the most wins and most losses in MLB history.
+Cy Young would retire following the 1911 season with a record of 511-315, the most wins and losses in MLB history.
 Cy Young’s 500 wins nearly 100 more than Walter Johnson, who ranks second at 417.

 After two seasons with St. Louis, Cy Young signed to play with Boston in the newly formed American League.
-The team that was called Americans and Pilgrims later became the Red Sox.
+The team that was called the Americans and Pilgrims later became the Red Sox.
 In 1903, Cy Young would be on the mound for Boston in the first World Series game in 1903.
 As he did with the Spiders, Cy Young won more than 30 games in his first two seasons in Boston.
-Prior to the 1909 season, Cy Young was traded to the American League team in Cleveland, then called the Naps after their top player Napoleon Lajoie.
+Before the 1909 season, Cy Young was traded to the American League team in Cleveland, then called the Naps after their top player Napoleon Lajoie.

 On July 3, 1901, Cy Young became the sixth pitcher in baseball history to reach 300 wins, following such 19th-century legends Pud Galvin, Tim Keefe, Mickey Welch, Charles Radbourn, John Clarkson, and Kid Nichols.
 Cy Young got 400 wins on September 16, 1904.
 Only one other pitcher would win 400 games; that is Walter Johnson, who won 417 games.